 Triangles intercede in Stella's canvases in numerous ways, as seen in the Running V and Notched V series of shaped canvases (1964-65) and in the painting Valparaiso Flesh and Green, 1963 (gallery 1), a parallelogram-shaped canvas formed of two distinctly colored triangles.
-In his Black paintings (1958-1959) and Mitered Maze and Concentric Square paintings (1962-63), both triangles and diamonds (two conjoined triangles) subtly materialize when viewers shift their focus away from the squares to the diagonals.
-Triangular solids penetrate the squares of his Irregular Polygons (1965-67) (galleries 1, 6), and in his dimensional Cones and Pillars series of 1984-87 (gallery 9), the triangles metamorphose into full-blown cones.
+In his Black paintings (1958-1959) and Mitered Maze and Concentric Square paintings (1960s), both triangles and diamonds (two conjoined triangles) subtly materialize when viewers shift their focus away from the squares to the diagonals.
+Triangular solids penetrate the squares of his Irregular Polygons (1965-67), and in his dimensional Cones and Pillars series of 1984-87 (gallery 9), the triangles metamorphose into full-blown cones.
+Triangles also cluster in the star-shaped motifs in paintings, prints and sculptures.